Religion in Switzerland: Religion by ethnic origin, sex, age, and education

+Practice and attendance

+The proportion of Swiss people believing in a single god fell from 46% to 38% between 2014 and 2024, according to the Federal Statistical Office.
+This decline is particularly marked among those aged 65 and over, with a decrease of 14 percentage points in ten years.
+Religion remains important for 56% of Swiss people in difficult times and for 52% in case of illness.
+More than a quarter of those who have left their religion cite loss of faith or disagreement with their religious community.
+By 2024, half of the Swiss population never attended a religious event in the 12 months preceding the survey.

 Religions

 Christianity

-According to the national structural survey of 2020, Christianity was the religion of 61.2% of the population, of whom 33.8% were Catholics, 21.8% were Swiss Protestants — almost all adherents of Calvinism —, and 5.6% were adherents of other Christian denominations — including Orthodox Christians, Lutherans, nondenominational Evangelicals, Jehovah's Witnesses, and other Christian movements.
-Christianity has declined significantly since the 1970s, at first in the urban centres and later increasingly also in the rural countrysides.
+According to the national structural survey of 2020, Christianity was the religion of 61.2% of the population, of whom 33.8% were Catholics, 21.8% were Swiss Protestants - almost all adherents of Calvinism -, and 5.6% were adherents of other Christian denominations - including Orthodox Christians, Lutherans, nondenominational Evangelicals, Jehovah's Witnesses, and other Christian movements.
+Christianity has declined significantly since the 1970s, at first in the urban centres and later also in the rural countrysides.

 Other religions

 Islam is the second largest religion in Switzerland after Christianity, adhered to by 5.4% of the population in 2020.
 Swiss Muslims are mostly of foreign origin (mostly of Arab ancestry those in the Gallo-Romance regions, and mostly of Balkan, Turkish and Iranian ancestry those in the Germanic regions), although there is an increasing number of native Swiss converts.
 Religious Jews represented 0.2% of the Swiss population in 2020.
-Other religions present in the country include Hinduism and Buddhism, practised by both local Swiss who have nutrured interest in Eastern doctrines and by immigrants from Asia.
+Other religions present in the country include Hinduism and Buddhism, practised by both local Swiss who have nurtured interest in Eastern doctrines and by immigrants from Asia.
 There is a Taoist temple, Ming Shan (明山, "Mountain of Light"), located in Bullet, Vaud, and built according to the rules of feng shui; it is the headquarters of the Swiss Taoist Association and the main centre in Europe of the Taoist tradition of Wujimen (无极门, "Gate of Infinity"), which originated on the Min Mountains of Sichuan, China.
 In the country there are also various new religious movements, among which one of the most influential has been the Theosophy-derived Anthroposophy; the Anthroposophical Society was established by the Austrian occultist Rudolf Steiner in the 1920s and 1930s in Dornach, Solothurn, and it is known for its promotion of the well-reputed Waldorf schools.